Crypto Futures Order Types Explained: Market, Limit, Stop, and More

 Glossary

-• Market order: An order that executes immediately at the best available current price.
+- Market order: Executes immediately at the best available price

-• Limit order: An order that executes only at a specified price or better.
+- Limit order: Executes only at a specified price or better

-• Take-profit order: An order designed to close a position once a target profit level is reached.
+- Take-profit order: Closes a position at a target profit level

-• Order book: The list of buy and sell orders waiting to be matched on the platform.
+- Order book: List of pending buy and sell orders

-• Perpetual futures: Futures-style contracts with no fixed expiration date.
+- Perpetual futures: Futures contracts with no expiration

 FAQ

-A market order aims to execute immediately at the best available price, while a limit order executes only at a specific price or better.
+A market order executes immediately at the best available price, while a limit order executes only at a specific price or better.

 What is a stop-market order?